pulp/pulp_rpm/docs/tech-reference/types.rst

  If the packagegroup should be visible when queried.
 Valid values are `True` and `False`

 ``langonly``
- Language support groups are selected based on this option.
+ Language support groups are selected based on this option

 ``display_order``
- Display order of the package group.
+ Display order of the package group

 ``mandatory_package_names``
- Mandatory package names to include in the package group.
+ Mandatory package names to include in the package group

 ``conditional_package_names``
- Conditional package names to include in the package group.
+ Conditional package names to include in the package group

 ``optional_package_names``
- Optional package names to include in the package group.
+ Optional package names to include in the package group

 ``default_package_names``
- Default package names to include in the package group.
+ Default package names to include in the package group

 Package Group Category
 ----------------------